AlnurElberier/STM32U5_AZURE_QuickSetup/README.md

 -	If you have issues during the software download and install, please contact ST by entering an Online Support Request at: https://community.st.com/s/onlinesupport?o=ws&tabset-08cae=2 to help resolve the issue.

--	When entering the support request, in the Subject field please fill with: “STM32U5 AWS Virtual workshop”.
+-	When entering the support request, in the Subject field please fill with: “STM32U5 Azure Virtual workshop”.

 To ensure your request is quickly routed to the correct support team, please indicate the Workshop Request Type, Technical or Non-Technical, that best describes your question.